FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-record-list.md

 ## Cart and checkout tracking
 If you want to add cart and/or checkout tracking to your search result page you can enable the tracking functionality by add one or both of `[add-checkout-click]`, `[add-cart-click]` to the ff-record element.
 This will enable additional information for the data-track attribute.
-For checkout tracking you can add `[data-track="checkoutClick"]` or for cart tracking `[data-track="cartClick"]` to any ancestor.
+For checkout tracking you can add `[data-track="checkoutClick"]` or for cart tracking `[data-track="cartClick"]` to any descendant element.

 ```html
 <ff-record-list>